Tropical Storm Mangkhut (2013)

 Tropical Storm Mangkhut, known in the Philippines as Tropical Depression Kiko, was a storm that made landfall in Vietnam during August 7 and 8, 2013.
+Mangkhut, a replacement name for Durian, which is a Thai fruit for mangosteen.
+The 10th named storm of this season.
+Shortly after Tropical Storm Jebi made landfall over northern Vietnam, another area of low pressure was recognized northeast of Puerto Princesa, Palawan, the system is also favorable for any intensification.
+After being named Kiko by PAGASA, the storm consolidated further, resulting in being named Mangkhut as it intensified into a tropical storm.
+Mangkhut moved north-northwest before making landfall over northern Vietnam.
+The system later dissipated at Laos on August 8.

 At least 3 people were killed, due to strong winds and flash floods.
 Mangkhut was the first storm to form during August and nearly had the same track as Tropical Storm Jebi a week prior.

 Meteorological history

 A broad low pressure area formed east of Mindanao, Philippines on August 3, after Jebi made landfall over northern Vietnam and dissipated.
 Early on August 5, the JMA and PAGASA reported that a tropical depression had developed within a favourable environment for further development, about 145 km to the northeast of Puerto Princesa in Palawan with the latter naming it as Kiko.

 Later that day as the system consolidated further the JMA reported that the depression had developed into a tropical storm and named it Mangkhut, before the JTWC initiated advisories and designated it as Tropical Depression 10W.

 Over the next couple of days the system moved towards the north-northwest before it made landfall in Northern Vietnam during August 7.
 Later that day, it was said that 2 people died due to strong winds and falling debris.
 On August 8, Mangkhut was weakened to a tropical depression by the JMA, and JTWC later that day.
 Mangkhut was then last noted early the next day as it dissipated over Laos.
 During August 9, a total of 3 people were killed.